JonathanBaby/python_svg_batch_tools/README.md

 `--match` specifies a color to replace.

-`--rules` applies a list of "match/set" rules to update any SVG style attribute (stroke, stroke-width, opacity, etc.).
+`--rules` applies a list of "match/set" rules to update any SVG style attribute (stroke-width, opacity...).
 Rules are described with a JSON file:
  ```javascript
 [
     {